zompi2/cppcorosample/README.md

 Now let's go through all of this from top to bottom.
 First of all we have to define the coroutine.
 The coroutine is made of two parts:

 ## Coroutine Handle
 This is a structure based on the `std::coroutine_handle`.
-It controls the flow of the coroutine and will be used to resume the suspended coroutine later.
-The absolute minimum which needs to be defined inside the Handle are:
+It allows to control the flow of the coroutine.
+It is always returned by the coroutine to it's caller.
+It will be used to resume the suspended coroutine later.
+The absolute minimum which needs to be defined inside the Handle is:
 * `promise_type` - this is a type of the coroutine Promise.
 What is a Promise will be explained later.
 * `await_resume` - this function is called when the coroutine is resumed.
 It can return `void` or a value of any type.
-When returning a value, the value will be obtained when calling `co_await` (e.g. `auto Value = co_await CoroHandle();`)
+When returning a value, the value can be obtained when calling `co_await` (e.g. `auto Value = co_await CoroHandle();`)
 * `await_ready` - this function is called before the coroutine suspension.
 If it returns `false` the coroutine will be suspended.
 If it returns `true` it will ignore the suspension.
     > Note: You can also write `void await_ready() {}` and it will behave the same as if it return `false`.
 * `await_suspend` - this function is called right after the suspension.
 It contains the actual instance of the handle of the suspended coroutine which might be stored and used later.